NathanDM19/Checkers/README.md

 ## Built With

-HTML, CSS, JavaScript, Firebase for multiplay
+HTML, CSS, JavaScript, Firebase for multiplayer.

 ## Authors